 Following set up, a validator must manage a stable, uninterrupted connection to the Eth1 legacy chain and the Beacon Chain, and ensure the security of their private keys while doing so.
 Consistent validator monitoring and remote signing management is required in order to maintain this connection.
 Time spent offline due to technical and maintenance errors translates to missed performance or ‘skipping blocks,’ leading to a reduction in ETH rewards.

 In order to maximize returns and avoid potential risks, a validator must also verify that its duties are executed correctly.
 If a validator falsely proposes or attests, they will suffer slashing penalties and risk losing all of the ETH they have at stake.

-For those looking for a streamlined way to participate in Eth2, staking services are available.
-When considering an Eth2 staking service, it is important to understand how these services manage user private keys.
+For those looking for streamlined Ethereum staking, staking services are available.
+When considering an ETH staking service, it is important to understand how these services manage user private keys.
 Generally, the more centralized the service, the higher the security risks and penalties its users may face.

 Custodial vs. Non-Custodial Staking Services

 A major differentiator between staking services is level of custodianship; meaning, how a service stores user private keys.
 Most staking services are custodial or ‘centralized.’
 Custodial staking services manage the entire ETH staking process on behalf of the user and have ‘custody’ over user private keys.
 Some centralized services only retain access to user validator keys (semi-custodial).

 Custodial and semi-custodial staking raises security breach concerns should a hacker gain access to the service and access its user’s assets.
 Additionally, should the service inadvertently partake in a slashable event, its users face steep penalties given that slashing penalties grow exponentially the more validator keys are involved in an event.
 The larger the centralized service, the larger the potential penalties.